-In variable speed mode, you can finely control playback speed within the following ranges:
+In variable speed mode, you can finely control (51 steps) the playback speed in the following speed ranges depending on the tape format.

-- HDCAM: -1 to +2 times normal speed

-- Digital Betacam : -1 to +3 times normal speed

-- MPEG IMX: -1 to +3 times normal speed

-- Betacam SX: -1 to +2 times normal speed
+Digital Betacam: -1 to +3 times normal speed MPEG IMX: -1 to +3 times normal speed Betacam SX: -1 to +2 times normal speed

-• Betacam/Betacam SP: -1 to +3 times normal speed There are detents on the search dial at the still position and at ± 1 times normal speed.
+Betacam/Betacam SP: -1 to +3 times normal speed There are detents on the search dial at the still position and at ± 1 times normal speed.